dxw5099/microbiome/README.md

 # Microbiome

-Analysis for ITS and 16S needed to be completed seperately (Version2)
+Analysis for ITS and 16S (Version2)

 Pipeline: